Game-theoretic statistics and safe anytime-valid inference: Discussion

 \subsubsection{Admissibility.}

-Can one characterize admissibility of an e-process succinctly, with a condition that is both necessary and sufficient? \cite{ramdas2020admissible} define an an e-process $E \equiv (E_t)_{t \geq 1}$ for $\cP$ to be \emph{inadmissible} if there exists another e-process $E'$ for $\cP$ such that $E' \geq E$ ($E'_t \geq E_t$ almost surely $P$, for all $P\in\cP$ and all $t \geq 1$), and $E'_t > E_t$ with positive probability under some $P \in \cP$ and some $t \geq 1$; $E$ is admissible if it is not inadmissible, meaning no such $E'$ exists. \cite{ramdas2020admissible} provide both necessary and sufficient conditions for admissibility, but currently these do not match.
+Can one characterize admissibility of an e-process succinctly, with a condition that is both necessary and sufficient? \cite{ramdas2020admissible} provide both necessary and sufficient conditions for admissibility, but currently these do not match.
 For example, they prove that, if there exists a common dominating measure, then $E$ being admissible implies that $E_t = \inf_{P \in \cP} M^P_t$, where $M^P_t$ is a test martingale for $P$.
 The universal inference e-process has this form.
 But this condition is not sufficient for admissibility: e-processes satisfying $E_t = \inf_{P \in \cP} M^P_t$ may not always be admissible (indeed, universal inference has this form, and we know examples where it is inadmissible).
 For admissibility, the $\{M^P_t\}_{P \in \cP}$ need to agree to some extent---they need to be large or small on similar events; if on each event, some test martingales are large while others are small, the infimum will always be small.
 Given that admissibility is a low bar, delineating this need for agreement is an important open problem.
+Intriguingly, the use independent external randomization can significantly alter the story~\citep{ramdas2023randomized}.